leouchoa/cheatsheets/docker/useful_tips/swarm.md

 But if you can bring at least one up, then run `docker swarm init --force-new-cluster`.
 After that you can promote new nodes to managers by going to a worker node and running `docker node promote`.

+## Networks

+**Gold tip**: always remember that all containers in docker can resolve their names because docker has a built-in dns server!
+This allows you to specify containers by their name, when using services like mysql connections, instead of using IPs!

+- The built-in DNS server runs on 127.0.0.11

+### Overlay

+Suppose you have some containers inside multiple hosts, for example 3 hosts with 2 containers each, and you want those containers to share the same internal private network.
+Then you can create a new network, the *overlay* network, that achieves exactly that and attach the containers to that network.

+### Ingress Networks

+Suppose you have a swarm node that has one container with two replicas.
+Those containers work on port 5000 and you map them to port 80 on the host.
+But then you've got a problem because the mappings are not unique.
+That's when the ingress network comes in.

+The ingress network is automatically created by docker swarm that has a load balancer to redirects traffic to the appropriate ports/containers, effectively creating a routing mesh and helps in routing traffic.

+Just so you know: the ingress network is a type of an overlay network, meaning it is a single network that spans through the nodes.